nock/nock/CONTRIBUTING.md

 <!-- tocstop -->

+## Branching

+**TLDR: Most pull requests should be opened against the `beta` branch.**

+We use [semantic-release](https://github.com/semantic-release/semantic-release) to automate the release of new versions based on semantic commit messages as described above.
+Depending on the branch that a new pull request is merged into, it is published to different versions using different [npm dist-tags](https://docs.npmjs.com/cli/dist-tag).

+- `master`: Publish with `@latest`, or if the commits have been merged into `next` branch before, update the `@latest` dist-tag to point at the new version
+- `next`: Publish with `@next`
+- `beta`: Publish to `X.0.0-beta.Y`, where `X` is the next breaking version and `Y` is number that gets increased with each release.
+- `[Version].x`: For example `10.x`, where `10` is the major release number.
+No breaking changes are allowed on this branch.
+Publishes fix/feature versions to `[Version]` using a `@release-@[version].x` release tag

+### Backport a fix / feature to a previous version

+If you want to **backport a fix** to version 10, and the last version released on version 10 is `10.0.4`, then you have to follow these steps

+1. Create the `[Version].x` branch unless it already exists.
+If you don’t have write access, ask one of the maintainers to do it for you.
+In this example, the command is `git checkout -b 10.x v10.0.4`.
+2. Push the branch to GitHub: `git push -u origin $(git symbolic-ref --short HEAD)`
+3. Create a new branch based on `10.x`
+4. Make your changes
+5. Submit the pull request against the `10.x` branch

+### Submit a Beta / Next release

+Create a new branch based off `beta` or `next`, depending on what you want.
+Make your changes and submit them to the same branches.
+If either `beta` or `next` is outdated, ask a maintainer to re-create them from `master`

 ## Formatting & linting

 This project formats its source code using Prettier.
 The most enjoyable way to